Bedroom beige

 When you are in bed, you should be able to see the door without being in direct alignment with the door.

-This bed position allows you to relax when you sleep and engage in romance fully.
-You relax more on a subconscious level when the door is visible from the bed.
+This bed position allows you to relax when you sleep and fully engage in romance.
+When the door is visible from the bed, you relax more subconsciously.

 Back to the consultation.
 Do you know which tips were missing in this client’s home?